The probabilistic world: Fermions

 A general complex structure involves two discrete transformations $K_c$ and $I$ that act as matrices on the vector $q$,

 They have to obey the relations

 In the complex formulation $K_c$ describes the operation of complex conjugation.
 From $K_c^2= 1$ one infers that the eigenvalues are $\lambda_c = \pm 1$.
 Even functions are eigenvectors to $\lambda_c = +1$ and correspond to real quantities.
 Odd functions change sign under the action of complex conjugation, being eigenfunctions to the eigenvalue $\lambda_c = - 1$.
-They are associated to purely imaginary quantities, e.g.
+They are associated to imaginary parts of complex numbers, e.g.

 The operation $I$ accounts in the complex formulation for the multiplication with $\im$.
 From $I^2 = -1$ we infer the eigenvalues $\lambda_I = \pm \im$.
 The anticommutation relation $\{K_c, I\} = 0$ implies that the number of components $q_R$ and $q_I$ must be the same.
 Since $I$ is a regular matrix, the numbers of independent components of $I q_R$ and $q_R$ are the same.
 From $K_c I\, q_R = - I\, K_c q_R = -I q_R$ we conclude that the number of independent components of $q_I$ is at least the number of components of $q_R$.
 With $I q_I$ being even, the number of components of $q_R$ must be equal or exceed the number of components of $q_I$.
 The two inequalities imply the same number of components for $q_R$ and $q_I$.
 In particular, the vector $q$ can admit a complex structure \eqref{eq:CC2} only if the number $N$ of components, $\tau=1,\, \dots,\, N$, is even.